nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

 ---
+### Ui and Parser Component

+#### Overview
+The `AppUi` class is responsible for managing user interactions in the FinanceBuddy application.
+It captures user inputs, processes commands, and displays messages.
+This class serves as the central point for handling commands like adding or editing entries, showing help, and exiting the application.

+The `InputParser` class acts as an intermediary between the User's input and the application in order to parse the User's command inputs into a format understandable by the application for processing.

+The `DateParser` class is responsible for parsing date strings into a standard format for processing by the application.

+#### Class Structure
+The `AppUi` class contains the following attributes:
+- financialList: a new FinancialList object which stores the list of financial entries, including expenses and income.
+- storage: a new Storage object which manages the saving and loading of financial data to and from persistent storage

+### Implementation Details

+#### Ui Class Diagram

+#### Parser Class Diagram

+---
+### Logic Component

+#### Overview

+#### Class Structure

+### Implementation Details

+#### Logic Class Diagram
+---

 ### FinancialList Component